20centcroak/github-cheatsheet/cheatsheet.md

 Date:   Fri Mar 8 18:51:03 2019 +0100
     my first commit message

 git log delivers information about the commit history.
-Here we can see the
+Here we can see the commit number (SHA-1), *HEAD* is a symbolic reference pointing on the last commit. *Master* is here the symbolic branch label pointing on the last commit

 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-B6ZXJvXG4iLCJoaXN0b3J5IjpbLTMwMTExODQ1NiwxMzQwMTk4
+B6ZXJvXG4iLCJoaXN0b3J5IjpbLTY0NDAyMzc0MiwxMzQwMTk4
 MzIxLC0xNzU0NDY4MDk1XX0=
 -->